astei/astei/README.md

 ### Hi there 👋

 My name is Andrew Steinborn.
-I'm a computer science student and ☕ enthusiast.
-While I have mostly done work with Minecraft, I've been moving away from it.
+I'm a software engineer and ☕ enthusiast.

-✍️ As of February 2021, I am a software engineer at [Branch](https://branch.gg).
+✍️ As of October 2021, I am currently looking for a job.

 🔭 Some of the projects I work on on the side include [Velocity](https://velocitypowered.com) and [Crafthead](https://crafthead.net).